Coronavirus Update:What patients and families need to know

-- Physical therapy to improve and maintain muscle and joint function
+- Physical therapy to improve and keep muscle and joint function

-- Occupational therapy to improve ability to perform activities of daily living
+- Occupational therapy to improve ability to do activities of daily living

-- Surgery to repair or replace a damaged joint; if warranted, this usually occurs years after the initial diagnosis
+- Surgery to fix or replace a damaged joint (often not needed until years after diagnosis)

 The Division of Rheumatology aims to improve the health and quality of life for children with rheumatic diseases and musculoskeletal disorders through comprehensive, patient-focused care, including testing, treatment, and patient and family education programs.